-Lingerie shopping can be so personal.
+Lingerie shopping is so personal.
 I know for me, it takes a lot for a new bra to impress since I've tried way too many uncomfortable or unsupportive options.
 Recently, I found a bra that was so comfortable it totally changed the way I thought of my whole collection.
 But when I was talking to my friends, I realized that everyone shops for lingerie with such different ideas in mind.
 For instance, my smaller-chested friends are always showing off their adorably dainty bralettes, while my larger-chested friends wouldn't dare to invest in a bra without a supportive underwire.

-To make the whole lingerie shopping experience much easier, it all comes down to knowing what you're looking for in your undergarments, which is why I'm breaking down the best places to buy different types of lingerie.
+To make the whole lingerie-shopping experience much easier, it all comes down to knowing what you're looking for in your undergarments, which is why I'm breaking down the best places to buy different types of lingerie.
 From the site with the best lace pieces to where to head for classic staples, read about the top 12 places to refresh your lingerie collection.

 Good for matching sets: ASOS